 The 100% owned Volta Grande Gold Project is located approximately 60 kilometres southwest of the town of Altamira (pop.
 100,000) in the northern region of Para State.
-The geological setting (Tres Palmeiras greenstone belt) at the project areas is part of the same sequences present in the Carajas "World Class" mineral province.
+The geological setting at the project areas is part of the same sequences present in the Carajas "World Class" mineral province.